Reshma1007/authentication_fastapi/README.md

 install fastapi and install neo4j package. here i have used neo4j for storing data.
-NEO4J-in this datas are stored in graphs.
+NEO4J-in this datas are stored in graphs. use Neo4j Sandbox to view the database unique port number will be provided port should be used in code to run the server